 - January 1, 2025 All persons regardless of age

 * While this statute takes effect on January 1, 2018, DBW is in the process of promulgating regulations.
-Pending the adoption of the regulations, DBW will continue its education and outreach efforts regarding the CBC Program.
-The public will have an opportunity to review and comment on the CBC Program regulations in early 2018.
+Pending the adoption of the regulations, DBW will continue its education and outreach efforts regarding the California Boater Card Program.
+The public will have an opportunity to review and comment on the California Boater Card Program regulations in early 2018.
 DBW will post information regarding the regulations soon.

 How much time will it take to complete an approved boating safety course including the exam?

 My boat is documented with the USCG and not registered by the DMV.
 Do I need to get a California Boater Card?